EveryMundo/em-airmodules-event-datalayer/README.md

 This section provides a detailed explanation of the parameters used in the event object, along with their examples, definitions, and whether they are required.

-* The parameters marked as required need to be inluded in all events.
+* The parameters marked as required need to be included in all events.

 * The viewable-impression events will only collect the required parameters.

 * The interaction events, such as select-departure-date, will only populate the relevant parameters to the event itself and what has already been filtered in the module.

+* Parameters that are not being used can be removed from the event object.

 <details>
 <summary> Common Parameters Across All Verticals </summary>